- How to Read a Map & Signage

 your Own Map

 Maps online are only for reference and convenience!
-Make sure you have another map or tow for cross referencing.
+Make sure you have another map or two for cross referencing.
 Do not depend on digital cell phone service in the boonies.
-Real maps, paper topo maps have accurate details, asy to read, recommended for backcountry routes & forests back roads.
+Real maps, paper topo maps have accurate details, easy to read (anytime), recommended for backcountry routes & forests back roads.